 As part of a project called Moving the Giants, over 300 Coast Redwood saplings arrived in Seattle for delivery to 30 Puget Sound communities during December 2016 thru April 2017.

-The city of Seattle held a Planting Ceremony on December 10, 2016 at Jefferson Park, with the trees being planted by children from Plant for the Planet — a world-wide kid-run organization of 8 to 14 year-olds interested in tree planting, keeping fossil fuels in the ground, and fighting poverty through climate justice.
-Many other communities will host special events where these trees will be planted.
+The city of Seattle held their first planting event on December 10, 2016 at Jefferson Park, with the trees being planted by children from Plant for the Planet — a world-wide kid-run organization of 8 to 14 year-olds interested in tree planting, keeping fossil fuels in the ground, and fighting poverty through climate justice.

 These 350 Coast Redwood saplings have the same genetic structure as some of the world’s oldest and largest trees– trees that have survived 3000 years or more and have the capacity to remove and sequester airborne carbon like no other species according to a team of researchers at Humboldt State University and the University of Washington.